 Do I always have to use EVV when I provide a service?

-If you provide Medicaid-funded personal care or home health care services for beneficiaries, clients or participants enrolled in Home Help, Home Health, Children's Waiver*, Habilitation Supports Waiver*, Waiver for Children with Serious Emotional Disturbances* (i.e.,*These programs provide Behavioral Health Community Living Supports services), MI Choice Waiver or MI Health Link, then you must use an EVV system when you provide those services.
+If you provide Medicaid-funded personal care or home health care services for beneficiaries receiving care in one of the identified programs, Home Help, Home Health, Behavioral Health, MI Choice Waiver, MI Health Link, CTS, or Home Health provided by a Medicaid Health Plan then you must use an EVV system when you provide those services.

 May a provider opt out of using EVV?